cs5250-24s/cs5250-24s/docs/asg3/task-memhack.md

 !!! question

     Please submit the source code of the program written in either C or Python.
     If you choose Python, ensure that the first line of your program is `#!/usr/bin/env python3`.

+!!! warning
     Please note: any compilation errors, syntax errors, or runtime errors will result in a score of 0 for this task.

+    You should probe the address of the score in your program interactively.
+    It's not allowed to hardcode the address of the score in your program.
+    A different victim program will be used to test your program, so the address will be different from the one in this tetris game.

 ## I'm So Scared!